hmo99/Web_Scraping_Chewy.com/README.md

 1.How dog food products on Chewy.com are doing over the past few years based on customer reviews?
 2.How can reviews get better?

-For more detail, please welcome to read my blogs: https://nycdatascience.com/blog/author/huimin-ou/
+For more detail, please feel free to read my blogs: https://nycdatascience.com/blog/author/huimin-ou/

 Huimin's Linkedin: